idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 - ``[<]`` means ``Lin``
 - ``[< 1, 2, 3]`` means ``Lin :< 1 :< 2 :< 3``.

-and the prelude includes a pre-defined datatype for snoc-lists:
+and the prelude includes a predefined datatype for snoc-lists:

 .. code-block:: idris